Student Organization Guide

 Protection of Minors

-• The Protection of Minors Policy is administered by the Office of Risk Management.
-Further resources and information about this policy and the requirements can be found on the Vanderbilt Risk Management website.
-Student Organizations that work with minors must register their organization annually and follow all aspects of the Protection of Minors Student Organization Leader Packet.
+- The Protection of Minors Policy is administered by the Office of Risk Management.
+Further resources and information about this policy and the requirements can be found on the Vanderbilt Risk and Insurance Management website.
+Student Organizations that work with minors must register their organization annually and meet POM Standards in accordance to their supvervision level.
+More information about POM Organiziations is available on the Student Organization, Leadership and Service website.

-• To comply with COVID-19 guidelines and the Protection of Minors policy, student groups are required to do the following:
+- To comply with the Protection of Minors policy, student groups are required to do the following:

 Registration

 Student leaders must renew their organization’s registration each year by completing the re-registration process.
-The registration process serves to provide current information to the Dean of Students office and the University population at large.
+The registration process serves to provide current information to Student Affairs and the University population at large.
 To re-register, student organizations must provide any updates to their officers, members, and constitution and by-law changes.
 Failure to renew their registration annually by the deadline will result in the student organization being frozen and not allowed to reserve space, host events, participate in the student involvement fair, or spend funds.

-• Complete the New Student Organization Interest Form on Anchor Link.
+- Complete the New Student Organization Interest Form during the new org interest period on Anchor Link.

-• The Office of Student Organizations, Leadership, and Service ONLY reviews new organization requests during the first three weeks of each semester (in some cases, the review process may take longer).
+- The New Organization Interest Committee (student-led) ONLY reviews new organization requests during the first two weeks of each semester (in some cases, the review process may take longer).

 Travel

 Detailed descriptions and additional policies are available in the Student Handbook.
 Policies are subject to change and may be updated.
-If you have specific questions that are not covered in this guide please contact the Student Organizations Office
+If you have specific questions that are not covered in this guide please contact Student Organizations, Leadership, and Service at sols@vanderbilt.edu .

 Programming Guide